 Authors

 Fernanda Mesa Chávez.
 She holds a degree in Medicine and a Master’s in Biomedical Sciences from Tecnológico de Monterrey.
 She currently serves as the Coordinator of the Oncology Research Group at TecSalud’s Breast Cancer Center.
-To date, she has published 18 articles in internationally indexed journals and more than 30 abstracts at international conferences.
+She has published 18 articles in internationally indexed journals and 30 abstracts at international conferences.
 Her scientific interests focus on breast cancer research and the design and implementation of research projects with direct clinical applications to improve patient care and well-being.

-Cynthia Villarreal Garza: She is the Director of the Oncology Institute at TecSalud.
+Cynthia Villarreal Garza.
+Director of the Oncology Institute at TecSalud.
 She founded and directs “Joven & Fuerte: Program for the Care and Research of Young Women with Breast Cancer.”
-She is a co-founder of the civil association “Doctors and Researchers in the Fight Against Breast Cancer.”
+Co-founder of the civil association “Doctors and Researchers in the Fight Against Breast Cancer.”
 Since 2007, she has been a professor at Tecnológico de Monterrey.
 Cynthia has published over 150 indexed articles and is a Level II member of Mexico’s National System of Researchers.
 Her projects are primarily dedicated to improving the lives of breast cancer patients in Mexico.